 In the subsequent centuries, the trope declined in prevalence due to increasing anti-Semitic tendencies within Europe, but rose to prominence again in the nineteenth century in the light of romanticized Orientalism.
 It reached another peak in popularity after the Second World War, when derogatory portrayals of Jews were no longer considered acceptable, and the Jewish characters were usually depicted sympathetically.

 Compare Magical Negro, Magical Romani, Magical Asian, and Magical Native American; contrast Greedy Jew, another century-old Jewish stereotype in Western culture.
-Subtrope of Magical Minority Person.
+Subtrope of Magical Minority Person and Religion Is Magic.
 To qualify for this trope a character needs to serve as a mentor figure to another non-Jewish (or less traditional) character.